 Where: Ocean Drive, Edinburgh EH6 6JJ

-The Royal Yacht Britannia was Her Majesty The Queen’s former floating palace for over 40 years and is now berthed in Edinburgh.
+The Royal Yacht Britannia was the former floating palace of our late Queen Elizabeth II for over 40 years and is now berthed beside Ocean Terminal in Leith, Edinburgh.
 It is Scotland’s best visitor attraction.
 No visit to Edinburgh is complete without a visit here.

 Learn about the Royal Family’s most famous guests over the years and take a glimpse into the privilege and class structure from the Royal residences down to the crew’s living quarters.
 See how the other half live why the queen shed a tear at the demise of this jewel in the Royal crown.